College of The Albemarle

 In November, COA opens the Chowan County Adult Education Center in Edenton to help improve literacy in the region.

 On Sep.
-21, COA restores and erects the “College of The Albemarle” arch from the “Old Hospital Campus” in Riverside at the entrance of the Elizabeth City Campus.
+21, COA restores and erects the “College of The Albemarle” arch from the “Old Hospital Campus” in Riverside at the entrance of COA – Elizabeth City.

 In September 2011, both Pasquotank County and the city of Elizabeth City commemorated the college’s 50th anniversary with proclamations celebrating COA Anniversary Week – Sep.
 18 to 24, 2011 and COA Day – Sep.
 21, 2011.

-On March 8, a ground breaking ceremony was held in Currituck County for the college’s Regional Aviation and Technical Training Center.
+On March 8, a ground breaking ceremony was held in Currituck County for the college’s Regional Aviation & Technical Training Center.

 COA’s Community Auditorium in Elizabeth City is rebranded as the Performing Arts Center.

 On Aug.
-2, COA cut the ribbon on their Regional Aviation and Technical Training Center, a state-of-the-art, 37,000 square-foot facility.
+2, COA cut the ribbon on their Regional Aviation & Technical Training Center, a state-of-the-art, 37,000 square-foot facility.
 This project was in partnership with Currituck County.

-The Strategic Transition in Education Progression Center (STEP Center) opens to assist Associate Degree Nursing graduates begin work towards their bachelor’s degree in nursing.
+The Strategic Transition in Education Progression Center (STEP Center) opens to assist Associate Degree Nursing graduates begin work toward their bachelor’s degree in nursing.

 On April 9, COA and Currituck County receive the prestigious Distinguished Partners in Excellence Award by the State Board of the North Carolina Community College System.
 This marks the first time in State Board’s history that a partnership between a college and a county government was selected.

-The Welding Lab on the Elizabeth City Campus is completely renovated and a ribbon cutting ceremony is held.
+The Welding Lab at COA – Elizabeth City is completely renovated and a ribbon cutting ceremony is held.

 In June, COA celebrated nine members of the inaugural class of the President’s Leadership Academy.
 The program included two book studies and an all-day meeting once a month.
 Several guest speakers visited the campus from other community colleges as well as from the North Carolina Community College System.